lolzio5/Team05-RISCV-Final/README.md

 ### Static Branch Prediction
 ---

-In an attempt to reduce the CPI of the pipelined CPU and increase its' efficiency, the choice to implement static branch prediction was made.
+In an attempt to reduce the CPI of the pipelined CPU and increase its efficiency, the choice to implement static branch prediction was made.

 <br>